Instructor of ActingAaron Andrade

 Dara choreographed her first piece ‘Vivisection’ for the Rhode Island Women’s Choreography Project in the spring of 2019 and received multiple choreographic commissions as a result.
 One of which, was a commission for Festival Ballet Providence’s 2020 spring season, this work has yet to premiere due to the Covid-19 pandemic.
 In the summer of 2020, Dara was chosen as one of Sarasota Contemporary Dance’s emerging choreographers, a work she created virtually from Rhode Island while in quarantine.
 In the spring of 2021, Festival Ballet Providence’s School commissioned a piece from Dara to be used to compete in the ensemble category in the Boston regionals of Youth America Grand Prix.
 The piece, entitled ‘The Yawn’ placed in the top twelve ensembles, and was invited to compete at YAGP finals.
 Currently, Dara works as a freelance dancer and choreographer for projects in Massachusetts, Rhode Island, Florida, and many more.
 This is Dara’s first year teaching for Franklin School of the Performing Arts and she is thrilled to be joining the faculty of such a great school for so many different artistic disciplines.

-Alex Cardi graduated with a Bachelor of Science in Developmental Psychology and a minor in Dance from Plymouth State University.
-She was an active member of her university’s Contemporary Dance Ensemble and Dance Team as both a performer and choreographer.
-Her senior year, the dance faculty selected Alex as the recipient for the Contemporary Dance Ensemble Award.
+fell in love with dancing at the age of three.
+She has experience in a variety of styles such as ballet, tap, jazz, hip-hop, modern, and contemporary dance.
+She obtained a Bachelor of Science in Developmental Psychology with a minor in Dance from Plymouth State University in 2015 and a Masters in Holistic Clinical Mental Health Counseling from Salve Regina University in 2022.
+She was an active member of her undergraduate university’s Contemporary Dance Ensemble and Dance Team as a performer, choreographer, and captain.
+Her senior year, the dance faculty selected Alexandra as the recipient for the Contemporary Dance Ensemble Award.
 This merit award is given to a senior who has shown a strong commitment to faculty and student choreography within the dance division over four years of study.
-Over her years at Plymouth, she had the opportunity to work with professional guest artists such as Mziyanda Mancam, Urbanity, Bosoma, and Pantos Project.
-She was a captain of the university’s dance team her senior year.
-Currently Alexandra works as a Consulting Behavior Technician for children with Autism in Rhode Island.
+Throughout her years at Plymouth, under the direction of Amanda Whitworth, she had the opportunity to work with professional guest artists such as Mziyanda Mancam, Urbanity, Bosoma, and Pantos Project.
+In 2018, she had the opportunity to perform at the Boston Contemporary Dance Festival as a dancer for Alchemy Movement.
+Currently, Alexandra is working as a mental health counselor in Providence, R.I. and is a movement artist for Alchemy Movement, a New England based company.
 Alexandra joined the FSPA Dance Faculty in 2017.

 , a former FSPA Ballet Conservatory student, has been featured in the Franklin Performing Arts Company's production of The Nutcracker as Clara.
 Other ballet credits include Cinderella, Coppelia, and other repertoire concerts.
 After her time at FSPA, she continued her studies at Dean College in Franklin.
 At Dean, she had the opportunity to continue learning from Cheryl Madeux and other credentialed faculty such as Marc Arensten (Dean of the Joan Phelps Palladino School of Dance), Jill Silverman, Roshni Pecora, Kimberly Calore-Sedlak, Dina Ternullo Melly, and Todd Shanks.
 Her knowledge of dance expanded after newly receiving her ABT certification in pre-primary-Level 3 and she plans to continue her certification in the other levels in the future.
 Victoria is glad to be a new addition to FSPA faculty that she has long admired.